code42/code42cli/README.md

 code42 securitydata send-to syslog.company.com -i
 ```

-Note that begin date is not required on subsequent interactive runs for the same query, and it will be ignored if provided.
+Note that begin date will be ignored if provided on subsequent queries using `-i`.

 Each destination-type subcommand shares query parameters